-There are several things to think about in order to make the best choice.
+There are several things to think about ladder in order to make the best choice.
 Here are seven points about how to choose a ladder before buying:

-The first step in choosing the right ladder for you is to determine your height.
+The first step on how to choose a ladder for you is to determine your height.
 Each style of ladder is built for a certain function or duty, and so has its own set of security measures to keep you safe when ascending or standing on it.
 A serious harm might arise from using the wrong type of ladder or failing to recognize its limitations.

 For example, a step ladder with adjustable feet for usage on uneven terrain or handrails for safety ascending could be useful.

-2. What is the maximum weight a ladder can carry?
+2. Consider maximum weight a ladder can carry

 Every ladder is designed to support a specific amount of weight.
 When fully dressed and having to carry any additional tools or equipment, this statistic translates to the user's entire weight.
 The maximum weight restriction on any ladder certified to EN131 standards is 150kg.